 - Tenderness, bruising, or firmness (especially along the larger vessels) in the treated area may last for varying periods of time.
 This can be minimized by the use of support hose after the treatment.

-- Sometimes blood may accumulate in the larger veins treated by sclerotherapy.
+- Sometimes blood may accumulate in the larger superficial veins treated by sclerotherapy.
 These accumulations may be treated by the physician to decrease any discomfort.
 Strict use of support hose minimizes this possibility.

 - People with significant circulatory problem, uncontrolled diabetes or pregnant women should not undergo this procedure.